 7. Make an immediate objective written record of the conversation using the Register a Concern Form.
-Make certain you distinguish between what the person has actually said and the inferences you may have made.
+Make sure you distinguish between what the person has actually said and the inferences you may have made.
 Within 48 hours of the incident, send your report to the LTA Safeguarding Team, who will store it safely.

-Safeguarding Policy Last Review Date: July 2022 (review/amendments by R Jones, H Maynard-Slade) Written by LTA HP Next Review Date: July 2024
+Last Review Date: January 2025 (review/amendments by R Jones) Written by LTA HP Next Review Date: January 2028